Author: Peter Miller

 In addition to the “time constraints issue”, I would say it is very hard for males to break through cultural stereotypes of masculinity, to be more vulnerable, and therefore to get the mental health treatment they need.
 I have gotten used to openly sharing my mental health struggles (on my blog and social media).
 I have also gotten used to talking about my issues with wise and caring others.
 It has been harder to openly discuss my issues in everyday/family life… especially when saying the diagnosis name out loud.
 I would in fact say that if I didn’t have a way to put my issues into a clinical perspective, openly admitting to having BPD (or anything like it) would be extremely embarrassing and hard to bear.

-Part of the reason for and design of BreakAwayMHE.com was to not only keep the information free to all, but to offer an alternative avenue for the information to be received by people who wouldn’t normally receive it through traditional means, such as through clinics and meetings with therapists.
-At BreakAwayMHE.com we acknowledge that the male population (and perhaps others as well) may be less likely to seek out therapy using traditional formats, but nonetheless still very much require the information to get started with helping themselves and initiating a healing journey.
+Part of the reason for and design of BreakAwayMHE.com was to offer an alternative avenue for the information to be received by people who wouldn’t normally receive it through traditional means, such as through clinics and meetings with therapists.
+At BreakAwayMHE.com we recognize that the male population (and perhaps others as well) may be less likely to seek out therapy using traditional formats, but nonetheless still very much require the information to get started with helping themselves and initiating a healing journey.

-We hope that BreakAwayMHE.com offers a format for learning about BPD that is useful, flexible, far-reaching, and appealing to BPD sufferers who struggle to give up their time used for earning a living, or struggle to move past stereotypes and stigmas about mental health in a timely manner, even though under different circumstances they may willingly take time they need for figuring out these important mental health issues.
+We hope that BreakAwayMHE.com offers a format for learning about BPD that is useful, flexible, far-reaching, and appealing to BPD sufferers who struggle to give up their time used for earning a living, or struggle to move past stereotypes and stigmas about mental health in a timely manner.
+If circumstances and options for treatment were different, people in these groups may willingly take time they need for figuring out these important mental health issues.